stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 By design, this tooling does not specify or enforce any dependencies between infrastructure components.
 If you need to execute changes in a particular order, specify that order in whichever system you use to carry out deployments.

+Similarly, you can run any tasks on multiple units by using any method that can call Task multiple times with the required variables.
+For example, you could create your own Taskfiles that call the supplied tasks, write a script or define jobs for your CI system.

 > This tooling does not explicitly support or conflict with the [stacks feature of Terraform](https://developer.hashicorp.com/terraform/language/stacks).
 I do not currently test with the stacks feature.
 It is unclear when this feature will be finalised, or if an equivalent will be implemented by OpenTofu.

 ### Working with TF Versions

 By design, this tooling uses the copy of Terraform or OpenTofu that you provide.
 It does not install or manage copies of Terraform and OpenTofu, and it is not dependent on specific versions of these tools.

 You will need to use different versions of Terraform and OpenTofu for different projects.
 To handle this, use a tool version manager.
 The version manager will install the versions that you need and automatically switch between them as needed.
 Consider using [tenv](https://tofuutils.github.io/tenv/), which is a version manager that is specifically designed for TF tools.
-For projects that use multiple technologies, consider using [mise](https://mise.jdx.dev/), which can manage versions of many tools and programming languages.
+Alternatively, you could decide to manage your project with [mise](https://mise.jdx.dev/), which handles all of the tools that the project needs.

 The generated projects include a `.terraform-version` file so that your tool version manager installs and use the Terraform version that you specify.
 To use OpenTofu, add an `.opentofu-version` file to enable your tool version manager to install and use the OpenTofu version that you specify.